AchrefFast/demo-repo-locally/README.md

-## This reposotiry was created locally
+## This repository was created locally